diogopessoa/ubuntu-btrfs-install/README.md

 # Ubuntu + Btrfs + Automatic Snapshots

-This script creates Btrfs subvolumes (while still in Live CD/USB mode) and configures automatic snapshots for Ubuntu 24.04 (or newer) and compatible derivatives.
+This script creates Btrfs subvolumes (while still in Live CD/USB mode) for Ubuntu 24.04 (or newer) and compatible derivatives.

 ## What the Script Does

 - Creates Btrfs subvolumes:
   - `@`, `@home`, `@log`, `@cache`, `@tmp`, `@libvirt`, `@flatpak`
-- Enables automatic snapshots
-- Adds snapshot entries to the GRUB boot menu
-- Installs and configures:
-  - `snapper` for managing snapshots
-  - `grub-btrfs` to integrate snapshots into GRUB
-  - `btrfs-assistant` (a GUI application for Snapper snapshot management)

 ## Requirements